MileHacker Logo

 Riverside Masgouf

-Experiencing Masgouf cooked and served by the Euphrates River is a unique dining experience in southern Iraq.
+Experiencing Masgouf cooked and served by the Euphrates River is a distinct dining experience in the south of Iraq.

 This gives an authentic taste of local culinary traditions.